Source Students anywhere are being offered free instruction online. What will that do to the trillion-dollar education business?

 Digital instruction faces limits.
 Online, you will never smell a burning resistor or get your hands wet in a biology lab.
 Yet the economics of distributing instruction over the Web are so favorable that they seem to threaten anyone building a campus or hiring teachers.
 At edX, Agarwal says, the same three-person team of a professor plus assistants that used to teach analog circuit design to 400 students at MIT now handles 10,000 online and could take a hundred times more.

-Just past 70 I'm passionate about improving access to education, worldwide, sailing, Duck football (I live in the shadow of the University of Oregon in Eugene) and connecting with people with ideas and work that "can change the world".
+I'm passionate about improving access to education, worldwide, sailing, Duck football (I live in the shadow of the University of Oregon in Eugene) and connecting with people with ideas and work that "can change the world".
+With this in mind, I am the "Skipper" for Global Learn Day, which you can find out more about at bfranklin.edu.